datagovuk/dgu-vagrant-puppet/README.md

     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     warning: Scope(Class[Python]): Could not look up qualified variable '::python::install::valid_versions'; class ::python::install has not been evaluated at /etc/puppet/modules/python/manifests/init.pp:73
     The directory '/home/vagrant/.cache/pip/http' or its parent directory is not owned by the current user and the cache has been disabled.
 Please check the permissions and owner of that directory.
 If executing pip with sudo, you may want sudo's -H flag.

+## Puppet errors

+Despite aiming to keep these scripts working without error, 'Puppet apply' might possibly fail.

+If 'puppet apply' fails (e.g. during 'provision') then you see it end with this red text:

+    The SSH command responded with a non-zero exit status.
+Vagrant assumes that this means the command failed.
+The output for this command should be in the log above.
+Please read the output to determine what went wrong.

+At this point you will usually see lots of yellow warnings "Skipping because of failed dependencies" peppered amongst the blue lines.
+The art of finding out the cause of the failure is to scroll up to find the *first* of these yellow warnings and look for the error in the line or two above this.

+It is always worth trying running puppet again (either with `vagrant provision` or puppet apply - see below) in case it was a one-off problem.

 ## Puppet apply